 ENG1 Medical Certificates are essential for any Superyacht or Ship crew member.
 Only MCA approved doctors are qualified to take ENG1 examinations.

-We advise candidate to inform themselves about the ENG1 medical examination before booking an appointment with a doctor.
+We advise the candidate to inform themselves about the ENG1 medical examination before booking an appointment with a doctor.
 Below you will find why you need the certificate, how often it needs to be renewed as well as how much it costs.
-We will also give you a run through of what to expect during the examination as well as any potential restrictions, you may encounter.
+We will also give you a run-through of what to expect during the examination as well as any potential restrictions you may encounter.

 Why Do I Need an ENG1 Medical Certificate?

 An ENG1 medical certificate declares you as fit and healthy to safely engage in the duties associated with being a Superyacht or ship crew member.